BLC Mentors

 Virtual Onboarding and Training

 Prior to the opening retreat, virtual sessions will be hosted for mentors and mentees separately to learn best practices, review program logistics, and have the opportunity to ask questions.
 These onboarding sessions are designed to prepare for meaningful connections at the opening in-person retreat.
-These trainings will occur virtually via Zoom in August 2026.
+These trainings will occur virtually via Zoom in August 2026 (see dates below).

 Virtual Mentor-Mentee Meetings